-Why is a business client giving consideration to offshore planning opportunities?
+Why a business client in British Columbia, Alberta and Ontario is giving consideration to offshore planning opportunities?
 The primary motivations will likely include the pursuit of profit and opportunity, the overall minimization of tax, the pursuit of the right of privacy in the face of state or societal scrutiny and the pursuit of personal security in the face of risk.
 The more desperate may face actual or threatened litigation, obligations to creditors which the debtor cannot pay due to insolvency, obligations to creditors which are currently being satisfied but will not be met in the near future and guarantees or indemnities given for debts where it is known or anticipated that the guarantees will be called upon.

 The documentation of motivations is helpful in resisting potential claims by creditors or claimants arising from concerns of fraudulent intention.
 The fact that a transaction may have the effect of insulating assets from future claims does not lead to a necessary inference of a fraudulent intention to do so.
 The possible non-asset protection motivations could be